Moctezuma's headdress

 Moctezuma's headdress is a historical artifact that has been long disputed in terms of origin, patron, and function.
-The object's function was perhaps featherwork headdress or military device.
+The object's function was perhaps featherwork headdress or military symbol.
 In the Nahuatl languages, it is known as a quetzalāpanecayōtl (ketsalaːpaneˈkajoːtɬ).
-Tradition holds that it belonged to Moctezuma II, the Aztec emperor at the time of the Spanish conquest.
+There is a tradition that it belonged to Moctezuma II, the Aztec emperor at the time of the Spanish conquest.
 The provenance of the headdresses remains uncertain, and even its identity as a headdress has been questioned.
 It is made of quetzal and other feathers with sewn-on gold detailing.
 The object has been in private Austrian collections since the end of the sixteenth century and is now in the Weltmuseum (World Museum) in Vienna, Austria and remains an issue of dispute between Austria and Mexico, as Mexico has asked for the return of the object.

 Terminology

 In Mexico, Moctezuma's headdress is sometimes referred to as El Penacho de Moctezuma (Moctezuma's Headdress).
 The word “penacho” is defined as feathers on top of a helmet.
 Penacho featherwork was traditionally used in indigenous cultures, including the Mexica, where intricate feathered pieces were used ceremonially and symbolic of status or power.
 There is no known evidence that proves the headdress belonged to Moctezuma II.
 However, it is recognized to have been a symbol of political and religious power in ancient Mexico and similar headdresses appear in Mexica monuments as part of the ritual belongings.
 This one is made primarily of quetzal and blue cotinga feathers.